-In the countries least likely to donate to charity, generosity probably is not a factor.
-Most of the nations of Gallup's list have high rates of poverty and a lack of disposable income which makes charity giving practically impossible.
-Yemen, which is ravaged by conflict and facing a devastating famine.
+In the countries less likely to donate to charity a lack of generosity is not likely a major factor, though.
+Most of the nations lower down the list have high rates of poverty and a lack of disposable income which makes charity giving practically impossible.
+Yemen for example, with 4 percent giving to charity, is ravaged by conflict and enduring a devastating famine.